Who Actually Reports Crypto to the IRS — and What the Data Reveals

 - The researchers identified crypto transactions using textual pattern matching on Form 8949 descriptions — the same string matching algorithms you'd study in a computer science course, applied to a tax compliance problem

-- Third-party reporting is the most effective compliance tool — when brokers report directly to the IRS, compliance jumps to 95%+ — and the Infrastructure Investment and Jobs Act is bringing this to crypto starting in 2025
+- Third-party reporting is the most effective compliance tool — when brokers report directly to the IRS, compliance jumps to ~95% (Kleven et al., 2011 — same people, just different plumbing) — and the Infrastructure Investment and Jobs Act is bringing this to custodial crypto exchanges starting January 2025 via Form 1099-DA, though the DeFi/non-custodial piece was rolled back via the Congressional Review Act

 - The classification challenge in this research mirrors problems in CS: decidable questions (does this text contain "BTC"?) are easy, but the real question (did this person actually trade crypto?) depends on information that may not be observable